edgio-docs/edgio-docs/guides/starter.md

 2. Add the XDN JavaScript libraries to your site
 3. Set up a Starter project
 4. Configure caching and prefetching
-5. Deploy and test on the XDN
+5. Test locally and on the XDN
 6. Go live by changing the DNS

 We highly recommend performing this process on a staging server before attempting to try it on your production website.